wheresrhys/fetch-mock/docs/_api-mocking/mock.md

       - String
       - Regex
       - Function
+      - Object
-    content: Rule for which calls to `fetch` should match this route
+    content: Criteria for which calls to `fetch` should match this route
   - name: response
     types:
       - String